mscarlett/VectorMath/README.md

 # VectorMath

 VectorMath is an Android calculator for Euclidean vectors.
-The calculator was developed using the [javacalculus](https://code.google.com/archive/p/javacalculus/) library.
+The calculator was developed using a fork of the [javacalculus](https://code.google.com/archive/p/javacalculus/) library.

 It supports the following operations: